JacksonDynamics/MyPortfolio/README.md

 # PortfolioPage

 ### This is my portfolio page, updated and added to as time goes on.
-Constantly improving
+Constantly improving.
+Currently adding project links to my portfolio second

 <img src="ScreenShot.png" width="700px" />